The plan of visiting the Khao Yai National Park started with a curiosity of mine.

-Khao Yai National Park was on my list of places to visit when I planned the Thailand itinerary.
-Cos, when I googled it up, the pictures were filled with elephants, birds, hornbills, even tigers, and gibbons.
-I have never seen a gibbon before and I was curious to catch a glimpse of it in the Khao Yai National park.
-How difficult would it be to spot it?
-After all, it belongs to the family of monkeys and monkeys are seen hanging around everywhere.
+The park was on my list of places to visit when I planned the Thailand itinerary.
+When I googled the garden up, the pictures of elephants, birds, hornbills, even tigers, and gibbons popped up.
+I have never seen a gibbon before, and I was curious to catch a glimpse of it here.
+How difficult would it be to spot?
+After all, it belongs to the family of monkeys, and monkeys are seen hanging around everywhere.

 How to reach Khao Yai National Park

-The blue truck is more like a bus that starts from in front of a 7/11 and it goes all the way till the park.
-From the railway station, you can walk straight to the main road and continue walking on your left until you see a big blue truck.
-We kept asking multiple
+The blue truck is more like a bus that starts from in front of a 7/11, and it goes all the way to the park.
+You can walk straight to the main road from the railway station and continue walking on your left until you see a big blue truck.

 You can visit one of these themed places or even stay there and enjoy your staycation with a trip to the park.
 There are some really expensive but beautifully maintained resorts around the area too.
 This blog by Trip Canvas gives a glimpse of some of the exotic things you can do at Khao Yai.